 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) After three days, he called together the leaders of the Jews in Rome, and when they’d all gathered he spoke to them, “Men, brothers, I have done nothing against my people or against our ancestral customs.
-I was taken prisoner in Yerusalem and handed over to the Romans
+I was taken prisoner in Yerushalem and handed over to the Romans

-OET-LVAnd it_became after three days, him to_call_together the ones being leaders of_the Youdaiōns.
+OET-LV And it_became after three days, him to_call_together the ones being leaders of_the Youdaiōns.

 And them having_come_together, he_was_saying to them: